-(1) The facility's registered pharmacist controls the emergency drugs contained in an emergency kit or crash cart;
+(1) The facility's registered pharmacist controls the emergency drugs contained in an possible;

-(2) Drug quantities are limited, properly labeled, and supplied in single dose packaging, if possible;
+(2) Drug quantities are limited, properly labeled, and supplied in single dose packaging, if pharmacist;

-(3) All legend drugs used for an emergency shall must be identified for replacement by a pharmacist; and contents of the emergency drug supply after each reported use or at least monthly.
+(3) All legend drugs used for an emergency shall be identified for replacement by a contents of the emergency drug supply after each reported use or at least monthly.

-(4) The pharmacist or the pharmacist's employee pharmacy staff shall inventory restock the effective January 6, 2000.
+(4) The pharmacist or the pharmacist's employee pharmacy staff shall-inventory restock the effective January 6, 2000.